This is how we're opening up the universe to the blind

 Uniting institutions for change

-Astronomers at Newcastle University are proud to be working with colleagues from the University of Portsmouth on this.
-They stand as a leading light in astronomical studies and have just commenced a five-year quest to map the universe and unravel the mysteries of dark energy using Dark Energy Spectroscopic Instrument technology, a project which involves collaboration with scientists all over the world.
+Astronomers at Newcastle University are proud to work with colleagues from the University of Portsmouth on this project.
+They are also currently working on a five-year quest to map the universe and unravel the mysteries of dark energy using Dark Energy Spectroscopic Instrument technology, a project which involves collaboration with scientists all over the world.

-Meanwhile, NU Solve continues to work as a key unit within Newcastle University’s School of Maths, Stats and Physics, shining a light on the department’s various projects with external partners to enable real life applications of Maths, Stats and Physics.
-Find out more about the work of NU Solve and some of the projects that they have worked on with partners from across all types of industry.
+Meanwhile, NU Solve continues to work as a key unit within Newcastle University’s School of Maths, Stats and Physics, shining a light on the department’s various projects with external partners to enable real-life applications of Maths, Stats and Physics.

 Images: Alessandro Nastasi/Fondazione GAL Hassin